Metamorphosis (Hilary Duff album): Singles

-"Little Voice" was released as the third and final single from the album on June 15, 2004, only in Australia.
-The song is a re-make of the 2000 song "The Little Voice" by Swedish recording artist Sahlene, written by Kara DioGuardi and Patrik Berger.
+"Little Voice" was released as the third and final single from the album on June 15, 2004, only internationally.
+The song is a cover of the 2000 song "The Little Voice" by Swedish recording artist Sahlene, written by Kara DioGuardi and Patrik Berger.
 The new version by Duff featured slightly different lyrics and was produced by Chico Bennett and DioGuardi.
 The song peaked at number twenty-nine in Australia.
-The music video for the song was taken from The Girl Can Rock Tour DVD.
+The music video for the song is a live performance taken from The Girl Can Rock Tour DVD.

 Critical reception

 Bob Cavallo said he expected the album to sell "a couple of million [copies] ... [i]f the pixie dust flies the right way".
 Stephen Thomas Erlewine of AllMusic wrote the album, "is what teen pop should sound like in 2003... a very good modern bubblegum album"; he said that it was influenced by Avril Lavigne but that Duff "has a sweeter, more appealing voice than Avril, and the rest of the record follows her cheerful charisma, resulting in a charmingly effervescent listen".
 However, Slant magazine said that Duff "has decided to ride the Avril wave" and noted that, like Lavigne, Duff enlisted The Matrix to produce and write some of the tracks.
 Blender magazine called it "a masterfully executed tour through contempo mall-pop, '80s new-wave bubblegum and girl-power affirmations".
 USA Today named it the tenth worst pop album of 2003, writing "Note to all young, modestly talented singers: Stay in school and you won't wind up on worst-of lists before you're old enough to vote."

 Metamorphosis was nominated at the Juno Awards of 2004 for International Album of the Year, but lost to 50 Cent's Get Rich or Die Tryin'.
-Duff won in the Best New Artist category at the 2004 World Music Awards and Best Female Artist at the Kids Choice Awards, on top of that "Come Clean" was nominated for a MTV Video Music Award for Best Pop Video.
+Duff won in the Best New Artist category at the 2004 World Music Awards and Favorite Female Artist at the 2004 Kids' Choice Awards, on top of that "Come Clean" was nominated for a MTV Video Music Award for Best Pop Video.
 Duff also won a TMF award for the "Fake ID Award" category.